DavidJDBA/OSM/JOSM/LearnJOSM.md

 #### Editing or Adding Tags

   In this example, the highway value should be changed from **_residential_** to "**_unclassified_**.
 A "residential" designation is reserved for roads through residential neighborhoods that may have restrictions, such as lower speed limits, unless they merit a higher level designation (e.g. tertiary).
-Also, if the name, etc. has been verified in person or using some other public open source (not Google maps), the **_tiger:reviewed = no_** tag can be deleted.
+The **_unclassified_** designation is for minor non-residential roads used for local travel.
+Also, if the name, etc. has been verified in person or using some other public open source (not Google or copyrighted maps), the **_tiger:reviewed = no_** tag can be deleted.

   ![Example1](CoRd388_example1.jpg)
   In the **_Tags: .../ Memberships_** window (right panel) use the **_+Add_** button for new tags, **_Edit_** to change the value of an existing tag or **_Delete_** to remove it completely.